Hard-Stuff/OTA-Hub-device_client/README.md

 ## Usage

 _You must first have CI/CD set up on your firmware repo of choice.
-Follow [the docs](https://github.com/Hard-Stuff/OTA-Hub-diy-example_project) for a simple copy-paste guide on how to do this._
+Follow [the docs](https://github.com/Hard-Stuff/OTA-Hub-diy-example_project) for a simple copy-paste guide on how to do this -> you can use the above example project as a robust template._

 The flow logic for this entire OTA library is super simple: